siddhartha-gadgil/DeptWeb/pros-fac.md

-Prospective candidates must have a Ph.D. (in relevant area) and must have completed three years of post-doctoral research at the time of appointment (relaxable in exceptional cases) and, preferably, be below 35 yea* selected publications rs of age.
+Prospective candidates must have a Ph.D. (in relevant area) and must have completed three years of post-doctoral research at the time of appointment (relaxable in exceptional cases) and, preferably, be below 35 years in age.
 The salary will be in the pay grade Rs.
 30,000+8,000 per month (basic salary for this designation plus grade pay) plus allowances --- with raises each year.
 The total monthly pay includes:

 * Dearness Allowance (DA), which currently (as of August, 2017) stands at 136% of one's basic plus grade pay (and which is usally revised every 6 months);
 * Transport Allowance, which currently stands at Rs.
-3200 plus 130% (this supplement is at the prevailing rate of the DA, and rises along with it).
+3200 plus 136% (this supplement is at the prevailing rate of the DA, and rises along with it).

 Thus, the total emoluments, at present, for this pay grade stand at Rs.
 97,230